microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 **Step 2.** Create a new variable group named **"mlops_platform_dev_vg"**, add the following variables:
+Information about variable groups in Azure DevOps can be found in [Add & use variable groups](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic).
+**Note To provision test or production infrastructure create a new variable group, add the required variables, and modify the reference to the variable group in either infra_provision_bicep_pipeline.yml or infra_provision_terraform_pipeline.yml files.**

+**Mandatory Infrastructure variables for bicep and terraform provisioning.**

   - "APPINSIGHTS_NAME": Set to a value of your choosing.
 Note the value must be unique.
   - "AZURE_RM_SVC_CONNECTION":  Set to the name of the service connection created above.
   - "CONTAINER_REGISTRY_NAME": Set to a value of your choosing.
 Note the value must be unique.
   - "KEYVAULT_NAME": Set to a value of your choosing.
 Note the value must be unique.
   - "LOCATION": Set to valid value for the "Name" property for Azure Region.
   - "RESOURCE_GROUP_NAME": Set to a value of your choosing.
 Note the value must be unique.
   - "STORAGE_ACCT_NAME": Set to an unique alphanumeric value of your choosing.
   - "WORKSPACE_NAME": Set to a value of your choosing.
 Note the value must be unique.

-If you intend to deploy the infrastructure using the terraform deployment, add the following variables to the variable group.
+**Terraform only variables **
   - "TFSTATE_RESOURCE_GROUP_NAME": Set to an unique value of your choosing.
   - "TFSTATE_STORAGE_ACCT_NAME": Set to an unique alphanumeric value of your choosing.
-Information about variable groups in Azure DevOps can be found in [Add & use variable groups](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic).

-**Note To provision test or production infrastructure create a new variable group, add the required variables, and modify the reference to the variable group in either infra_provision_bicep_pipeline.yml or infra_provision_terraform_pipeline.yml files.**
+**Model Deployment Variables**
+  - "IS_BATCH_DEPLOYMENT" - Set to True to deploy models to a batch endpoint.
+  - "IS_ONLINE_DEPLOYMENT" - Set to True to deploy models to an online Endpoint.

 **Step 3.** Clone the repository, create a *development* branch, and make it the default branch so that all PRs merge to it.
 This guide assumes that the team works with a *development* branch as the primary source for coding and improving model quality.
 Later, you can implement an Azure Pipeline to move code from the *development* branch to qa/main or that executes a release process with each check-in.
 However, release management is not in scope of this guide.

-**Step 4.** In the development branch, for the properties below, supply a value or accept the defaults in the file, config.yaml*.
-The pipeline uses multiple variables and they should be set for both 'pr' and 'dev' plus any additional environments.
-Also, set the variables for all models (i.e. nyc_taxi, london_taxi)
+**Step 4.** In the development branch, supply an explicit value or accept the defaults in the file, config.yaml*.
+The pipelines uses multiple variables and they should be set for both 'pr' and 'dev' plus any additional environments.
+Also, set the variables for all models (i.e. nyc_taxi, london_taxi).
+The config.yaml file is split into the following sections:

-- **AZURE_RM_SVC_CONNECTION:** The name of the service connection used to execute the Azure pipelines.
-- **IS_BATCH_DEPLOYMENT:** Boolean value indicating whether to deploy the model under development to the batch endpoint (True or False).
-- **IS_ONLINE_DEPLOYMENT:** Boolean value indicating whether to deploy the model under development to the real-time endpoint (True or False).
-- **RESOURCE_GROUP_NAME:** The resource group hosting the azure resources for executing the models.
+  - aml_config - Stores the configuration of azure resources hosting the Azure Machine Learning workspace.
-- **SUBSCRIPTION_ID:** The subscription within which the resource group and its resources are contained.
-- **WORKSPACE_NAME:** The Azure Machine Learning workspace to which models are deployed.
-Ensure this value matches the workspace referenced in variable group, mlops_platform_infra_dev_vg, WORKSPACE_NAME variable.
+  - environment_config - Stores the base image and dynamic properties set at runtime.
+  - pipeline_configs: - Stores the configuration for pr and dev pipelines for each model supported by the solution.
+  - deploy_configs: - Stores online and batch configuration for deployments for each model.

 ### Create Azure Pipelines to deploy the infrastructure, and operate model builds and continuous integration.